anvis/GenAI/GenAI/Notes/07-Retrieval Augmented Generation.md

 RAG helps LLMs stay up-to-date by retrieving relevant information from an external knowledge source, typically a vector database.

+Retrieval-Augmented Generation (RAG) is a powerful approach for keeping Generative AI models informed with the most recent data, particularly when dealing with domain-specific questions.
+It cleverly combines the comprehensive understanding capacity of a large language model (LLM) with the most up-to-date information pulled from a database of relevant text snippets.
+The beauty of this system is in its ability to ensure that responses remain accurate and reflective of the latest developments.

+---

 ## How RAG Works?

 Here’s how it works:

+When a query is made, the system first retrieves relevant documents or snippets from a knowledge base.

+These retrieved pieces of information are then used as context for the generative model to produce more informed and accurate responses.

 1) A user asks a question.
 2) The system turns the query into an embedding and retrieves relevant document chunks.